-- 2.6 There are three points to note from the figures presented. - 2.7 Riversmead and Circle Housing South Anglia Housing Associations both belong to the Council's Common Housing Register.
-Therefore the Council's Housing Register contains all of Riversmead and Circle Housing South Anglia Housing Association tenants, in East Herts, needing to transfer to an alternative home in East Herts.
-In return for this the Council has nomination rights to all of their vacant homes.
-Therefore the target percentage nomination to vacant homes under this agreement is 100%. - 2.8 The type of aids and adaptations works varies from small scale hand rails and grab rails (for which tenants can self-refer through the repairs service for both housing associations) to major works recommended by Herts County Council (following a full assessment). - 2.9 The preserved Right to Buy (RTB) claw back agreement was based on a target of the housing associations selling 40 properties each per year, based on the previous ten years performance.
-However sales have experienced a significant down turn since the stock transfer agreement with a total of 258 properties having been sold in the twelve years since stock transfer; an average of 21.5 per annum.
+- 2.6 There are three points to note from the figures presented. - 2.7 Riversmead and Circle South Anglia Housing Associations both belong to the Council's Common Housing Register.
+Therefore the Council's Housing Register contains all of Riversmead and Circle South Anglia Housing Association tenants, in East Herts, needing to transfer to an alternative home in East Herts.
+In return for this the Council has nominations rights to all of their vacant homes.
+Therefore the target percentage nomination to vacant homes under this agreement is 100%. - 2.8 The type of aids and adaptations works varies from small scale hand rails and grab rails (for which tenants can self-refer through the repairs service for both housing associations) to major works recommended by Herts County Council (following an Occupation Heath I assessment). - 2.9 Riversmead Housing Association did not meet the target spend for This is the first year that they were under target spend.
+They have investigated and commented that the primary reason is due to a re-structure at Riversmead Housing Association in April 2014.
+They have advised that; 'The restructure led to the Asset Management Team function being centralised and loss of key personnel with local knowledge, therefore, the budget was not monitored to track spend against target.
+This is disappointing particularly as since 2005 our spend has exceeded target.
+Riversmead want to assure the council that no Riversmead tenant was refused an adaptation last year unless it was because their property wasn't able to be adapted To ensure that this is monitored closely and to mitigate the risk of it happening again they have decided that their Head of Repairs will provide a detailed monthly spend for disabled adaptations to Riversmead's Senior Management Team which will be regularly scrutinised by them to ensure that they are on track to deliver the target spend for future years. - 2.10 The preserved Right to Buy (RTB) claw back agreement was based on a target of the housing associations selling 40 properties each per year, based on the previous ten years performance as at

+- 2002.
+However sales have experienced a significant down turn since the stock transfer agreement with a total of 270 properties having been sold in the thirteen years since stock transfer; an average of 20.8 per annum.
 This is significantly less than the target of 40 per annum.
 This is in the main due to significant capping of the eligible discount and high valuations of the properties therefore making them generally unaffordable.
-In addition, the number of tenants eligible for the preserved Right to Buy is reducing each year.

-- 2.10 The low level of sales through the RTB is a national trend and prompted the government to double the discount levels in 2012 to try to promote an increase in sales nationally.
-This brought the maximum discount cap to £75,000 in East Herts.
-This may have prompted the small increase in RTB sales since 2012. - 3.0 Implications/Consultations - 3.1 Information on any corporate issues and consultation associated with this report can be found within Essential Reference Paper 'A'.
+In addition, the number of tenants eligible for the preserved Right to Buy is reducing each year and will continue to reduce. - 2.11 The low level of sales through the RTB is a national trend and prompted the government to double the discount levels in 2012 to try to promote an increase in sales nationally.
+The discount for 2014/15 in East Herts was set by the government at £77,000.
+This was increased from April 2015 to £77,900.
+However as an example a 3 bedroom property in Ware was valued at £242,000 in June 2014 and following the discount the purchase price, under the preserved RTB, was £165,000.
+This would require a household income of approximately £55,000 based on obtaining a mortgage at three times household income. - 3.0 Implications/Consultations - 3.1 Information on any corporate issues and consultation associated with this report can be found within Essential Reference Paper 'A'.

-Background Papers Stock Transfer Agreements 2002
+Background Papers - Stock Transfer Agreements 2002